jakubshean/csv-translations/README.md

 ## what?

-A i18n translation plug and play library for using csv for translations.
+A tiny i18n translation plug and play library for using csv for translations.

 ### Install